What is the Morocco - UK Power Project?

 How?

-Xlinks will build a 1,500 sq mile solar, wind and battery facility in the Province of Tan-Tan, Morocco – an area that has twice the solar intensity of the UK and consistently strong trade winds.
+Xlinks will build a 1,500 sq mile solar, wind and battery facility in the Province of Tan-Tan, Morocco – an area that has twice the solar intensity of the UK and daily convection winds.

 When?